R65 LS not charging

 And as always, check the battery connections for terminal corrosion at BOTH ends of BOTH cables.
 I highly prefer the new, sealed, AGM batteries because they don't leak acid, which reduces corrosion issues at the battery terminals.

 2) Brushes.
 Replace the alternator brushes.
 The length of the carbon decreases over time, which in turn decreases the spring pressure against the slip rings.
-Poor brush pressure equals poor connectivity.
+Poor brush spring pressure equals poor connectivity.

 3) Voltage Regulator.
 Replace the worn-out, 50yo, OEM mechanical voltage regulator with a modern solid state device (which has no moving parts to break or come out of adjustment).
-If you don't want to buy the one from Motorrad Eliktrik, then Here's One on EBay set up for AGM's for $24.
+If you don't want to buy the one from Motorrad Eliktrik, then Here's One on EBay already set up for AGM's for $24.

 Hope this helps.